SimVascular/svFSIplus/README.md

 - cmake ../svFSIplus/
 - make -j4

-This creates the `svFSIplus*` binary located in `svFSIplus-package/build/svFSI-build/bin`.
+This creates the svFSIplus binary `svFSIplus-package/build/svFSI-build/bin/svFSIplus*`.

+The binary can be installed in /usr/local using the following commands
+- cd svFSI-build
+- sudo make install

+The `svFSIplus*` binary is now located /usr/local/SV/bin.

 <h2 id="building_packages"> Required Software Packages </h2>